Last update 2121.01.18

 Don’t you have a broker account yet?
 Our AI is integrated to trade automated with the broker Oanda.
 Click here to open an account.

-There are five unique variables for each AI signal, and each must be copied exactly, in order to match the performance of the signal as close as possible.
+There are five unique variables for each AI signal, and each must be copied exactly, to match the performance of the signal as close as possible.

-Each AI signal alert consists of the following five data points:
+Each AI forex signal alert consists of the following five data points:

 - Symbol (forex pair)